jamesmartherus/shotplot/README.md

 `scrape_shots()` uses the NHL API to access shot location data, including x and y coordinates, shooting player's name, and shooting player's team. `scrape_shots` takes two arguments - `start_season` and `end_season`.
 Both arguments are integers and set the range of shots to be scraped.

+The scraping process can be lengthy, so I recommend scraping one season at a time.
+The function includes a progress bar.
+I tend to use the `beepr` package to alert me when the process is complete.

 ### Usage

 `scrape_shots(start_season=2014, end_season=2019)`